 There is a small meeting space available within the base at VASA where staff can meet with individuals or families who are comfortable to travel.
 All appointments require to be scheduled in advance with Clare.
 Alternatively, staff are still in a position to travel to other parts of Ayrshire for those who find this more challenging.

-Please be assured that they will continue to provide the same level of support to autistic people and their families in Ayrshire but this support will be delivered in a different way.
+Please be assured that the One Stop Shop will continue to provide the same level of support to autistic people and their families in Ayrshire.

 The One Stop Shop in Kilmarnock can help you in the following ways:

 - answer general questions about autism and Asperger syndrome – for example, they can talk through what the condition is, how it might affect someone, and suggest strategies to help

 - talk through options available to people with autism and Asperger syndrome

 - talk through support options available to family members.